 You can find out more on the Fèis Mhoireibh Facebook page.

-For one or two days during the month of May, usually on the last weekend, the Garden at Blackhills is opened to the public (for charity donations), the highlight being viewing species of rhododendrons and azaleas in full bloom.
+For one or two days during the month of May, the Garden at Blackhills is opened to the public (for charity donations), the highlight being viewing species of rhododendrons and azaleas in full bloom.
 On these special viewing days, the Garden is open from 11am - 6pm.
 Teas are served on the day.
 Toilet facilities are provided.
-The opening will take place in May 2022 (Covid-dependent).
+Provisional dates for 2023 are Sunday 7th May & Sunday 21st.
 Look out for further details on our Facebook page.

 Blackhills Estate as a wedding venue